cabol/cabol.github.io/_posts/2015-07-26-erlbus-erlang-message-bus.md

 Things to highlight here:

-- Is easy, but you have to code more and deal with some annoying things like errors or exceptions.
+- It's easy, but you have to code more and deal with some annoying things like errors or exceptions.

 - We have to code the logic for receive incoming messages (a listener), in addition to the message handling logic, and we should only be concerned for handle/process our messages.